EMMC-ASBL/tripper/docs/datadoc/documenting-a-resource.md

 The [TableDoc] class can be used to document multiple resources as rows in a table.

 The table must have a header row with defined keywords (either [predefined][predefined keywords] or provided with a custom context).
-Tripper allow to have multiple columns with the same keyword in the header.
+Tripper allows multiple columns with the same keyword in the header.
 Nested fields may be specified as dot-separated keywords.
 Ex: `distribution.downloadURL`.